AlexIndiex/WaveRiftNoobGuides/README.md

 * Now go to `$HOME/Applications/` and link in your desktop the emulators (for `Ryujinx` link `Ryujinx.sh` from `$HOME/Applications/publish/`, for `Lime3DS` and `citrapmk7` link `.AppImage` from their respective `$HOME/Applications/` folders);

-* Add the `.sh` file and the new appimages to Steam and enjoy the latest updates.
+* Add the `.sh` file and the new linked emulators to Steam and enjoy the latest updates.

 > [!IMPORTANT]
 > NOTE: **ONLY** `Cemu`, `mgbaDev`, `Lime3DS`, `citrapmk7` and `Ryujinx` work with `EmuDeck` and `SteamRomManager`; `SkyEmu`, `Dolphin Developer`, `melonDS`, `Panda3DS`, `GearBoy`, `bsnes` and `snes9x` **DO NOT**, **CHANGE ANYTHING AT YOUR OWN RISK**.